aman-mehra/Tic-Tac-Toe-Invincible/README.md

 # Tic-Tac-Toe-
-AI for tic tac toe
+AI with a super star power up for tic tac toe